Kidd34/php-proxy-app-bookmarklet/README.md

 # php-proxy-app-bookmarklet
 Bookmarklet to transfer to "php-proxy-app" with one click.
+Disclaimer: The author of the program disclaims any and all liability arising from this program.

 ## Features
 * JavaScript that runs on the browser.